andreashuber69/kiss-worker/README.md

 Here are a few facts that might not be immediately obvious:

-- Each call to `createFibonacciWorker()` starts a new and independent worker thread.
+- Each call to the `createFibonacciWorker()` factory function starts a new and independent worker thread.
 If necessary, a thread could be terminated by calling `worker.terminate()`.
 - The signature of `worker.execute()` is equivalent to the one of `fibonacci()`.
 Of course, `Error`s thrown by `fibonacci()` would also be rethrown by `worker.execute()`.
 The only difference is that `worker.execute()` is asynchronous, while `fibonacci()` is synchronous.